Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Financial observables

 with respect to the relevant basis vectors, one sees that the payouts and basis vectors associated with these claims are uniquely determined, up to the usual ambiguities associated with degeneracies and null spaces, and at the same time the payouts and basis vectors of \eqref{linear combination} are represented by the decomposition

-Here we see a curious feature arising in the analysis of such financial instruments: if we have two contracts, each with positive payouts, depending on separate measurements, then any linear combination of the operators corresponding to the two contracts, with positive coefficients, will give rise to the operator corresponding to yet another contracts, with a different set of payouts, depending on still another measurement.
-Thus, a linear combination \eqref{linear combination} is {\it not}, generally, to be understood as representing a ``portfolio" of its constituents (we consider how to model portfolios in Section \ref{sec:6}).
+Thus, if we have two contracts, each with positive payouts, depending on separate measurements, then any linear combination of the operators corresponding to the two contracts, with positive coefficients, will give rise to the operator corresponding to yet another contract, with a different set of payouts, depending on still another measurement.

+Hence, a linear combination \eqref{linear combination} is {\it not}, generally, to be understood as representing a ``portfolio" of its constituents (see Section \ref{sec:Portfolios as Multi-Particle Systems}).
+This is because the payout of a portfolio is given by the totality of the payouts of its constituents.
 One is tempted, nonetheless, to conjecture that the price of the contract represented by a linear combination of two contracts should equal the corresponding linear combination of the prices of the constituents.
-But it is not obvious that this will be the case, since the new contract involves a different payout structure and a different experiment -- so we do not simply wish to {\em assume} linearity in general.
+But it is not obvious that this will be the case, since the new contract involves a different payout structure and a different experiment -- so we do not wish to {\em assume} linearity in general.

 We can, however, quite reasonably assume that such a linear relationship holds in certain special situations.
-In particular, if two contracts $\hat U_T$ and $\hat V_T$ depend on the outcome of {\em the same experiment}, and differ from one another only in the amounts paid for the various outcomes of the experiment, then the price of the contract
+In particular, if two contracts $\hat U_T$ and $\hat V_T$ depend on the outcome of {\em the same experiment}, and differ from one another only in the amounts paid for the various outcomes of the experiment, then the price of the contract $a \hat U_T + b \hat V_T$ should indeed be equal to the corresponding linear combination of the prices of $\hat U_T$ and $\hat V_T$.
+More precisely, if the $\hat U_T$ and $\hat V_T$ {\it commute}, then the prices should be additive.
+For if $\hat U_T$ and $\hat V_T$ commute, we can find a orthogonal basis $\{ |w_j\rangle \}_{j = 1,2, \, . \,. \,. \,, n}$ in which both are diagonalized: